yowainwright/yowainwright/README.md

 I write articles on [Jeffry.in](https://jeffry.in), & have written articles for [CSS-Tricks](https://css-tricks.com/?s=yowainwright).<br>
 I've presented at [JS.LA](https://www.youtube.com/watch?v=8YQ8BGSOsyE) on the benefits of CI/CD tools and  I've worked on a few OSS teams; helping where I can.

-Most my open source is in JavaScript but I greatly enjoy Go and Python—really any modality.
+Most of my open source is in JavaScript but I greatly enjoy Go and Python—really any modality.

 ---